-This class is a one-credit hour academic core requirement for first time students during the fall semester of their first year.
+Traditional undergraduate students complete a one-credit hour academic core requirement course during the fall semester of their first year.
 Geneva College helps students succeed by focusing on the characteristics responsive to transformation: promoting higher levels of academic, interpersonal, and intrapersonal performance within in the college environment.
 In order to accomplish this goal, students will develop a valuable perspective of college while concurrently developing skills useful for navigating college life.

 In effect, this course explores the topic of college as its primary subject in order to help students thrive in this newly discovered context.
 This class is a graduation requirement for all incoming freshmen.
+Students will be registered for this course based on their major: EGR 100, HON 101, NUR 100, SSC 101.

-There are separate sections of the Learning and Transitions class for transfer students to assist with orientation to the Geneva campus, community, and life at Geneva College.
+There is separate course of the Learning and Transitions class for transfer students (SSC 104 College, Calling, & Career) to assist with orientation to the Geneva campus, explore the College's commitment to a biblical worldview and the topic of calling and vocation.